Are Children With ADHD Eye Contact And Social Interaction Sensitive?

 Take breaks

 People often don’t maintain eye contact without breaks, as it may appear aggressive or intense.
-When making eye contact, take breaks by looking at things in your environment, looking up, or shifting your gaze.
+When making eye contact, take breaks by looking at objects in your environment, looking up, or shifting your gaze.
 Look at how the other person is changing their eye contact and attempt to mirror their behavior.

 Have a staring contest with a friend